AxelUser/maltsev.space/src/posts/010-cuckoo-filters/index.md

 Cuckoo Hashing, however, takes a very different approach.

 In Cuckoo Hashing, each element has **two possible buckets** where it can be stored.
-These are determined by two different hash functions.
+Two different hash functions determine these.

 When inserting a new element:

 1. You first try placing it in one of its two candidate buckets.
 2. If both are full, the algorithm **evicts** a randomly selected existing element from one of them.